 How do we make crochet look like knitting?
 In the case of this chunky beanie, it's quite easy.

-In this pattern, we're using typical double crochet stitches.
+In this beanie, we're using typical double crochet stitches.
 Instead of inserting the hook under both loops of each stitch though, we're just working under the "back" loop only (abbreviated "blo").
 This creates the nice ribbed look that mimics knitting.

-How to Modify this Basic Hat Pattern
+How to Modify this Simple Hat Pattern

 Once you understand the basic concepts of how to crochet a hat from a rectangle, you can easily modify the style of your beanie.